Holo-Light-GmbH/Hololight-Stream-SDK-Trial/Docs/spatial_anchors.md

   ![image](images/spatial-anchors-11.PNG)
 &nbsp;

-- The control panel contains additional functionally for interacting with spatial anchors:
+- The control panel contains additional functionality for interacting with spatial anchors:

   - **`Enumerate Persisted Names`**: Queries the persisted anchor names from the spatial anchor store on device:
   &nbsp;